 Each year, we expect to take on up to four pupils who are selected based on academic and intellectual abilities as well as oral and written communication skills.
 We also assess each applicant’s understanding of and interest in our work.
 Fountain Court Chambers welcomes applications from law and non-law graduates alike; priority is given to applicants with high academic achievements and successful applicants tend to have first class degrees.

 The criteria by which we select our pupils, and ultimately our tenants are:

 - Academic and intellectual ability.

-- Advocacy and communication skills, including, clarity of expression, ability to think and respond under pressure and potential capacity as an advocate.
+- Advocacy and communication skills, including: clarity of expression; ability to think and respond under pressure; and potential capacity as advocate.